vinuwa98/Cash-Coach/README.md

 # Cash Coach
-Spendee is an Android Application developed in Android Studio using Java and Firebase Realtime Database.
+Cash Coach is an Android Application developed in Android Studio using Java and Firebase Realtime Database.

 ## Purpose
 In today’s era, subscription services are common.
 Also you have the usual array of rent and utilities to pay.
 Plus, money these days is a little tighter than it used to be comparatively speaking and thus we can’t remember where our money goes.